 With a second marriage, spouses may need to consider how long the second marriage has lasted and the financial situation of each spouse.
 In addition, a great deal of thought should go into what the children from the first marriage will receive if their parent is the first spouse from the new marriage to pass away.
 If there is no prenuptial agreement in the second marriage, it is likely that the surviving spouse will get half of the deceased spouse’s assets, and this may not be what the deceased spouse would have wanted for his or her children from a previous marriage.

-While second marriages can present challenges for estate planning, these issues can be resolved if clients are thoughtful and seek the advice of an experienced estate planning attorney.
+While second marriages can present challenges for estate planning, these issues can be resolved if clients are thoughtful and seek the advice of an experienced Long Island estate planning lawyer.

 A couple of Tips: